Graduate Student, Stephen Shea lab

 Why do we do what we do?
 To answer this question, I realized that we must first understand how we do what we do.
 I therefore decided to study the inner workings of the brain as an undergraduate at Stony Brook University, where I majored in Psychology with a focus in neuroscience.
 I have since continued there pursuing an MD and PhD with the hopes of demystifying the mechanisms behind and alleviating suffering from mental illness.
 My current project in the Kepecs lab aims to elucidate neural circuits important in impulsive behavior, a characteristic trait of many psychiatric disorders which significantly increases the risk of suicide, violence, and criminal behavior.
 As chair of WiSE’s Mental Health Committee, I'm excited to bring awareness to mental health issues within our scientific community through the support of WiSE.
 When I'm not using science to answer existential questions, I turn to music by performing and writing.

-As a graduate student in Dr. Anne Churchland’s lab, I am interested in how our brain combines visual and auditory information to guide us into making decisions that are more accurate than using a single sense.
+I earned my Ph.D. in Dr. Anne Churchland’s lab in October 2018.
+I am interested in how our brain combines visual and auditory information to guide us into making decisions that are more accurate than using a single sense.
 In the lab I train rats on an audio-visual decision-making task.
 While the animals perform the task I silence different areas of the brain and record neural signals in order to understand which areas are essential for multi-sensory integration.
 I received my Master’s and Bachelor’s degrees from the Hebrew University of Jerusalem in Israel where I worked on the alternative splicing of the insulin receptor in pancreatic beta cells and its role in Type-2 Diabetes.
 In my free time I enjoy exercising, rock climbing, baking and reading.

 Graduate student, Bo Li laboratory